Refugees of Sudan: Repatriation

 Repatriation of Sudanese refugees remains difficult given the ongoing conflict and tensions in Darfur and South Sudan.
 The Comprehensive Peace Agreement (CPA) between the Government of Sudan and the Sudan People's Liberation Movement is viewed as the principal determinant of peace and stability in Sudan.

 This pact paved the way for the return of thousands of Sudanese refugees from neighboring countries.

 In South Sudan, armed groups like Uganda's Lord's Resistance Army (LRA) and intertribal clashes have produced increased levels of violence.
 The patterns of violence point to a clear targeting of women and children.
 This presents a definite obstacle to repatriation.
 In Darfur, insecurity, land occupation, and crop destruction continue to generate fresh displacement and prevent returns.

 Hosting refugees

 During the civil war between Eritrea and Ethiopia, many traveled to Sudan as refugees.
 These camps had a very harsh environment, medicine and clean water were scarce.
 Some survived on other nations. (e.g. UN Rations).

-Nowadays, in 2016, there are 232,000 South Sudanese refugees in Sudan.
+As of 2016, there were 232,000 South Sudanese refugees in Sudan.